pbuslaev/docking_pipeline/README.md

 This is the overview of steps taken to run a simple docking task with `AutoDock Vina` and `DiffDock` on *CDK2*.

+Summary slide is available here.
+The same summary is at the [end](#summary) of readme.

 ## 1. Complex downloading.

 For this part we use environment `venvs/strucutre_loading/venv`.
 It can be created with